Part of the

 Thank you for walking with me up the Chester Road, from the Park entrance all the way up the hill to where we live.
 And a bit beyond and back again.
 We'll open the front gate at the end of our drive and walk through it and up to the house where we'll let ourselves in.
 Perhaps Mum will make us a nice cup of tea when she's got her breath back.
 There might even be a biscuit.
 Just the one.

-We need a cuppa, don't we, after all that walking and all that talking.
+We need a cuppa, don't we, after all that walking and looking and talking?

 BACK to